YJPL/Storyboard/readme.txt

 == Description ==

 Storyboard is a lean image-based portfolio theme for WordPress.
-This theme draws an inspiration from screenplay form.
+This theme draws its inspiration from screenplay form.
-It tends toward a classic look, with an emphasis on clarity.
+It tends toward a classic look, with an emphasis on displaying pictures and clarity.
 Its galleries can work well for illustrators and photographers who focus on images.
-But also for programmers who like to write a simple blog in monotype font.
+This theme is also good as a simple blog for anyone who likes writing in monotype font.

 == Installation ==